-All students take a Makerspace class once per week, which is an area for students to create, design, tinker and experiment with science, engineering, and art.
+All students take a Makerspace/STEM class once per week, which is an area for students to create, design, tinker and experiment with science, engineering, and art.
 Students are encouraged to explore their creativity through hands-on projects designed for individual and teamwork.

-Upper School Computer Science elective courses help students understand and utilize computer-based technology, software, and hardware.
+Upper School Computer Science elective courses introduce students to computational problem solving.
+In addition, students gain a deeper understanding of computer-based technology, software, and hardware.

 Technology Department Objectives

-- design and implement computer-based solutions to problems in a variety of application areas;
+- Design and implement computer-based solutions to problems in a variety of application areas

-- develop and select appropriate computer strategies to solve problems;
+- Develop and select appropriate computer strategies to solve problems

-- code fluently in various computer languages;
+- Code fluently in various computer languages

-- recognize the ethical and social implications of computer use.
+- Recognize the ethical and social implications of computer use